 RED is also incredible to collaborate with KOLs and influencers.
 Indeed, despite the monetization of the app with marketing tools for brands and its RED store, Xiaohongshu has made the smart move to be as little commercial (as opposed to Weibo) as possible and to keep netizens’ reviews as its core features.
 By making this choice, RED has earned the trust of its users bases, and RED-affiliated KOLS benefits from the same reputation.

 RED Kols now represent an important communication channel for perfume brands as they can promote them to their followers (and potential customers) via video reviews or posts about new products.
 They also act as spokespersons for the brand, which is an aspect that brands should be keen on in China.

 Example of Campaign by Yves Saint Laurent on Xiaohongshu: #YSLxXiaohongshu, which gave followers the opportunity to win an exclusive tour of Yves Saint Laurent’s Beijing store and a chance to meet with designer Anthony Vaccarello.

-With the rise of both apps Kuaishou & Douyin, Live-streaming & short videos have become one of the most popular ways to consume content for Chinese netizens and to promote products for brands.
+With the rise of Douyin, Live-streaming & short videos have become one of the most popular ways to consume content for Chinese netizens and to promote products for brands.

-- Douyin is more known as TikTok in the west.
-Compared with the Kuaishou app, Douyin has a bigger focus on entertainment and appeals more to big cities The app owned by bytedance has a sophisticated algorithm making it a great tool for targeted paid advertising.
+Douyin is more known as TikTok in the West.
+It has a bigger focus on entertainment and appeals more to big cities.
+The app owned by Bytedance has a sophisticated algorithm making it a great tool for targeted paid advertising.
 The most popular perfume brands on Douyin are CK, Burberry, and Versace.

 Chinese Forums and Q&A: Great Tools for User-Generated Content